Why go?

 Christianity in Iran

-Abyana is an amazingly cozy village where the courtyard at the house may well be on the roof of a neighboring building located just below the slope.
-The high iron content in the soil gives the surrounding species a reddish tint, and local residents - mostly elderly people - wear unusual motley skirts, shawls and trousers and profess Zoroastrism.
+Abyaneh is a surprisingly cozy village, where the courtyard of a house might well be on the roof of a neighboring building just down the slope.
+The high iron content in the soil gives the surrounding landscape a reddish tint, and the locals—mostly elderly—wear unusual colorful skirts, headscarves, and trousers and practice Zoroastrianism.

-After Abyaneh we will go to the sunny city of Kashan.
-Here, the walls of each mansion are fraught with many fascinating stories, passed from mouth to mouth, from generation to generation.
-This city, according to legend, is the birthplace of the three wise men who went with gifts to the born Messiah, Jesus.
-Literally everything in Kashan is fascinating: a past full of myths, walks along charming historical streets, and a magnificent palace on the territory of which cool fountains and pools are filled with water from underground springs.
-Trade caravans passed through this city, and you can feel like a merchant from the past, resting in the coolness of its walls after a long journey.
+After Abyaneh, we'll head to the sunny city of Kashan.
+Here, the walls of every mansion conceal a multitude of fascinating stories, passed down orally, from generation to generation.
+According to legend, this city is the birthplace of the Three Wise Men, who traveled with gifts to the newborn Messiah, Jesus.
+Everything about Kashan is captivating: its myth-filled past, strolls through charming historic streets, and a magnificent palace whose grounds are filled with cool fountains and pools fed by water from underground springs.
+Trade caravans passed through this city, and you'll feel like a merchant from the past, resting in the cool of its walls after a long journey.

-Meals: lunch at a restaurant with authentic Iranian cuisine.
+Meals: Lunch at a restaurant serving authentic Iranian cuisine.

-Transport: business class cars or Lexus and Land Cruiser SUVs
+Transportation: Business-class cars or Lexus and Land Cruiser SUVs.

 Red Village